Developer-Autodesk/forge.learning/docs/environment/setup/net.md

 ....
 ```

-At this point, the webapp is not doing anything, but you can always test it with menu **Debug >> Run**.
+At this point, the webapp is not doing anything.

 Next: [Authenticate](oauth/2legged/)